refaktor/rye/INTRO_3.md

 * Rye values all the way down (all rye code and data is composed of (nested) rye values)
 * Expressions all the way down (all evaluation elements return something, are expressions)
-* Function calls all the way down (... more on this in next pages ...)
+* Function calls all the way down (... more about this on next pages ...)

-## Spaces, separators and newlines: who needs you?
+## Code bureaucracy: spaces, separators and newlines, who needs thou

 There is another stark difference between Rye (and Rebol) and most other programming languages.
 Rye code doesn't need separators (between elements or end of line), parenthesis and is absolutely space and newline unsensitive.